 You cannot manage what you don’t measure.
-The Best for PHL challenge is a free and confidential assessment tool (powered by B Lab) that helps regional businesses measure social, environmental, and economic impact.
+To support impact improvement for existing businesses, we use the Quick Impact Assessment, a free and confidential assessment tool (powered by B Lab) that helps regional businesses measure social, environmental, and economic impact.
 It is educational and aspirational and allows businesses to recognize where they already have a positive impact and helps reveal areas of improvement for goal-setting.

 We value our storied history of demonstrating our mission to build a just, green, and thriving economy in the Greater Philadelphia region through numerous campaigns, programs, and initiatives.

 - Buy Local Philly and The Buy Local Challenge

 Buy Local Philly and The Buy Local Challenge

 An information campaign and call to action about the importance of buying “local first” and services: “Every time you spend with a locally-owned business, you are voting with your pocketbook for a vibrant economy, a healthy environment, and community empowerment.
 You are preserving the unique flavor that distinguishes Philadelphia from any other American town and encouraging local ownership of our economy.
 For every $100 you spend at a locally-owned business (as opposed to a non-locally owned retailer), $25 more dollars are circulated throughout the Philadelphia economy.
 If each of Philadelphia’s 1 million adult residents diverted just $100 of their holiday spending to buying locally, we’d have an influx of over $25 million dollars that would otherwise be lost to outside suppliers, services, and investments.”